 This is the official headquarters or home address of your limited company or limited liability partnership and will appear on the public record.

-In this article, we explore your various options for selecting a registered office address, as well as the requirements and restrictions that apply.
+In this article, we explore your options for selecting a registered office address, along with the requirements and restrictions that apply.

 Which jurisdiction?